 Rather than buying things you don’t need, set up automatic payments on your credit card for your fixed expenses like rent, utilities, cable or your cell phone.
 Those are bills you would have to pay anyway, but instead of withdrawing from your checking account, you’ll charge to your credit card.

 For example, the Capital One Quicksilver Cash Rewards Credit Card will give you a one-time $200 bonus if you spend $500 within the first 3 months of approval.
 If you just used the card to pay for gas each month for your commute, you could easily meet the spending requirement and get the $200.
 And if you use the money you had set aside in your checking to pay off the balance each month, you’ll never carry a balance or accrue interest charges.

 If you have work expenses, such as buying supplies or booking travel, use your credit card to make those purchases rather than a company card.
 Afterward, you can submit your receipts to your employer for reimbursement and pay off the charges in full.
 If you travel or make a lot of purchases for work, this approach can help you meet your quota quickly.

-The Capital One Venture Rewards Credit Card gives you a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+With the Capital One Venture Rewards Credit Card you can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 If you travel for work, you can meet that goal if you book one business trip, including airfare and hotel, on your card.
-Once your work reimburses you and you pay off your balance, it’s like a free $600.
+Once your work reimburses you and you pay off your balance.